holographicSol/sol_news/README.md

 4. cd sol_news
 5. python sol_news.py

+If all meteorological data turns red its a bad day in hell.

 To use with displays smaller than 1920x1080 modify the char_limit variable to anything you like, although you may need to perform other formatting too.